How To Treat Reef Cuts

 Considering your most common injury is going to be a reef cut or laceration, you have to be prepared for treating, cleaning, and bandaging basic wounds with the right kind of first aid kit when surfing reefs.

-An irrigation syringe is a lightweight and an easy tool to carry for the first step in disinfecting any wound.
+An irrigation syringe is a lightweight and easy tool to carry for the first step in disinfecting any wound.
+You should use an irrigation syringe, and not your bare hands when irrigating any reef cut to prevent the spread of bacteria and infections.

 You’re first step for any kind of cut, reef or otherwise, is to irrigate, loosening and removing any foriegn debris from the wound.
 Since the tap water in Indonesia is not clean use bottled water to first irrigate your wound flushing out as much foreign debris as you can.
 Save the saline solution for last unless you have a large supply of it.